Obtaining an Accurate Forecast for Your Business

-Most weekday mornings I get up around 5:00 A.M. to get ready for my work day.
-Part of my morning routine involves turning on the television to catch the weather forecast.
-I live in a climate where the weather can be quite variable.
+One of our organizational psychologists at the National Business Research Institute (NBRI) shared that most weekday mornings she gets up around 5:00 A.M. to get ready for the work day.
+Part of her morning routine involves turning on the television to catch the weather forecast.
+She lives in a climate where the weather can be quite variable.
 In the morning people may be wearing layered clothing and jackets and by the middle of the afternoon they are wearing shorts and T-shirts.
-Precipitation here also varies considerably.
+Precipitation also varies considerably.
 One moment there is not a cloud in the sky and a few minutes later it is dark and raining so hard you can barely see to drive.

-I watch the weather forecast in the mornings to be prepared for these temperature and precipitation changes.
-I feel more prepared for leaving the house if I know what to expect.
-The forecast enables me to know whether to wear a sweater, jacket, or raincoat, or if I need to take such items with me for use later in the day.
-Do I need to take an umbrella?
+She watches the weather forecast in the mornings to be prepared for these temperature and precipitation changes, and feels more prepared for leaving the house if she knows what weather to expect.
+The forecast enables her to know whether to wear a sweater, jacket, or raincoat, or if she needs to take such items along for use later in the day.
+Maybe she will need to take an umbrella…

-Once I leave home and begin my commute to work, I begin to notice other people on their way to work or school.
-Observing them, I sometimes come to the conclusion that many of them either did not watch a weather forecast before leaving home that morning or did so but ignored it.
-I will see people out in short sleeves with no jackets with their arms crossed over, shivering in the 49 degree morning.
-On other occasions I see people trying to cover their heads with a newspaper or anything else they can find as the rain pours down on them and they have neither a raincoat nor an umbrella.
+Once she leaves home and begins her commute to work, she often begins to notice other people on their way to work or school.
+Observing them, she sometimes comes to the conclusion that many of them either did not watch a weather forecast before leaving home that morning or did so but ignored it.
+She will see people out in short sleeves with no jackets with their arms crossed over, shivering in the 49-degree morning.
+On other occasions, she sees people trying to cover their heads with a newspaper or anything else they can find as the rain pours down on them and they have neither a raincoat nor an umbrella.

 Why?
 It seems intuitive that if a strategy worked for others and enabled other businesses to thrive, why shouldn’t we look to these as models?
 Makridakis advises against it because the environment in which our businesses operate is continually changing.
 He purports that companies will stand a much higher chance of success in the future if they follow a strategy of expecting change and adopting an attitude which accepts that future performance will be directly linked to accurately predicting forthcoming change and correctly assessing implications.